-National Iranian Oil Company (NIOC), various Iranian banks, and many energy and shipping-related institutions.
+- Sections 1244, 1245, 1246, and 1247 of the Iran Freedom and Counter-Proliferation Act (Subtitle D of P.L.
+112-239).
+The exisiting 180 day waiver period expires July 17, 2017. - The core provision of CISADA (P.L.
+111-195) that sanctions foreign banks was not waived, but most Iranian banks have been "de-listed" under various U.S. Executive Orders (13224 and 13382), thereby reopening many entities to the international financial system.
+Banks sanctioned for terrorism funding, including Bank Saderat, Ansar Bank, and Mehr Bank, were not de-listed; - Executive Orders: 13574, 13590, 13622, 13645, and Sections 5-7 and 15 of Executive Order 13628 were revoked outright by Executive Order 13716; and - The United States "de-listed" for sanctions the specified Iranian economic entities and personalities listed in Attachment III of the JCPOA, including the National Iranian Oil Company (NIOC), various Iranian banks, and many energy and shipping-related institutions.
 That step enabled foreign companies/banks to resume transactions with those entities without risking being penalized by the United States.
-(The tables at the end of the report depicts in italics and boldface those entities de-listed - or to be de-listed on "Transition Day"- October 2023).

-- Request for Congress to Lift Sanctions Outright.
+(The tables at the end of the report depicts in italics and boldface those entities de-listed-or to be de-listed on "Transition Day"-October 2023.) - Request for Congress to Lift Sanctions Outright.
 The JCPOA requires the U.S. Administration, by "Transition Day," to request that Congress lift virtually all of the sanctions that will be suspended under the JCPOA.
 No outcome of such a request is mandated.
-The JCPOA requires all U.N. sanctions to terminate after 10 years of adoption ("Termination Day.") - U.N.
+The JCPOA requires all U.N. sanctions to terminate after 10 years of adoption ("Termination Day"). - U.N.
 Sanctions on Arms Sales and Ballistic Missiles to Be Terminated After Several Years.
 One issue that arose during final negotiations on the JCPOA was the suspension of U.N. sanctions on Iran's development of nuclear-capable ballistic missiles and on Iran's importation or exportation of conventional weaponry.
-The JCPOA does not impose any specific requirements on Iran on these issues, but Resolution 2231, which endorsed the JCPOA, "calls on" Iran not to develop ballistic missiles "designed to be capable" of developing nuclear weapons for a maximum of eight years from Adoption Day (October 18, 2015).
+The JCPOA does not impose any specific requirements on Iran on these issues, but Resolution 2231, which endorsed the JCPOA, "calls on" Iran not to develop ballistic missiles "designed to be capable" of delivering a nuclear weapon for a maximum of eight years from Adoption Day (October 18, 2015).
 The Resolution bans Iran's exportation of arms without Security Council approval for a maximum of five years and makes sales of major combat systems to Iran subject to Security Council approval for a maximum of five years.
 Since Implementation Day, the Administration has sanctioned additional entities, under Executive Order 13382, for involvement in Iran's continuing tests of ballistic missiles, as depicted in the tables at the end of this report.